sensel/morph-docs/docs/morph.md

 USB Game Controller - comes with Windows 10.
 Open the USB Game Controller in Windows,  select "Sensel Morph" and click "Properties" to see the available buttons and joysticks.

 [TocaEdit Xbox 360 Controller Emulator](http://www.x360ce.com/) - software lets a controller emulate an Xbox 360 controller and customize gamepad events.
-[Download](http://sensel.com/dl/xbox_gamepad.toca) our mapping file.
-Put this map and the `x360ce.exe` executable file in the same directory as the game executable.
+[Download](files/x360ce.ini.zip) our mapping file.
+Unzip and put this map and the `x360ce.exe` executable file in the same directory as the game executable.

 ##### macOS
-Both [Joystick Mapper](http://joystickmapper.com/) and [Enjoyable](https://yukkurigames.com/enjoyable/) map HID events to joystick for game control compatibility.
+The emulator [Enjoyable](https://yukkurigames.com/enjoyable/) maps HID events to joystick for game control compatibility.

 ##### Browsers
 Some browsers support gamepad input using the Gamepad API.
 Gamepad support can be found on the [Can I Use website](http://caniuse.com/#feat=gamepad)